 Increase your portions of healthy fats by eating foods such as avocados, olives or organic eggs from free-range chickens.
 Healthy fats affect metabolism and hormone function in a positive way.
 They also help you feel full and satisfied as they take longer to digest (15).
 Some ideal sources of healthy fats include:

 Eat Plenty Of Protein At Every Meal

 Protein controls blood sugar levels and boosts metabolism through thermogenesis, which means that your body burns more calories while digesting protein than other nutrients such as carbs or fat (12).
-Include high protein food sources such as red meat, free range eggs or organic poultry to help decrease carb cravings and improve weight loss efforts without the need to count calories.
+Include high protein food sources such as lean meat, eggs, poultry, or fish to help decrease carb cravings and improve weight loss efforts without the need to count calories.